Let's find a way to infuse your life with more intention...

 More About Me

-I joined the Radford University faculty in fall 2007.
-Prior to coming to Radford, I worked as a researcher on a grant funded by the Department of Labor that sought to examine the job-seeking and job-maintenance strategies of individuals with disabilities.
+Prior to working as a professor, I worked as a researcher on a grant funded by the Department of Labor that sought to examine the job-seeking and job-maintenance strategies of individuals with disabilities.
 My current research is in the areas of human sexuality, the impact of behavior on public policy, and conflict in close relationships.

 I maintain a busy private practice for therapy in Blacksburg, Virginia, where I work with clients and couples regarding issues related to substance abuse, trauma, sexual identity, and other life concerns.